An accurate measure of the size of dark matter halos using the size of galaxies: Correlation between galaxy and halo sizes

-\citet{Kravtsov2013} assumed that the relation between galaxy and halo sizes is linear, with a well defined proportionality for all galaxies and their halo \citep[see also][for a similar hypothesis]{Somerville2018}.
-The reasoning is that simulations show a very tight distribution of the spin parameter, $\lambda$, of dark matter haloes at any scale \citep[e.g.][]{Peebles1969,Bullock2001}, and if the halo angular momentum dictates the size of the galaxy's disc, there should be a well defined proportionality between the distribution of stars in the disc and the size of its dark matter halo.
-At fixed stellar mass, variations of the stellar half-mass radius should then reflect the dispersion around the average value of $\lambda$.
-Although we found some indication that the scatter in the mass--size relation may correlate with $\lambda$ at fixed stellar mass (not show in this work), this correlation is weak.
+\citet{Kravtsov2013} assumed that the relation between galaxy and halo sizes is linear, with a well-defined proportionality for all galaxies and their haloes \citep[see also][for a similar hypothesis]{Somerville2018}.
+The reasoning is that simulations show a very tight distribution of the spin parameter, $\lambda$, of dark matter haloes at any scale \citep[e.g.][]{Peebles1969,Bullock2001}, and if the halo angular momentum dictates the size of the galaxy's disc, there should be a well-defined proportionality between the distribution of stars in the disc and the size of its dark matter halo.
+At a fixed stellar mass, variations of the stellar half-mass radius should reflect the dispersion around the average value of $\lambda$.
+Although we found some indication that the scatter in the mass--size relation may correlate with $\lambda$ at a fixed stellar mass (not shown in this work), this correlation is weak.

-The $R_1$--$R_{200}$ relation asymptotically approaches the slope $\beta\approx 1.25$ for halo masses larger than $\approx10^{11.5}\Mo$, steeper than what inferred for observed galaxies.
-We conclude that, given the small scatter and prominent slope in the $R_1$--$R_{200}$ relation, the physical size of observed galaxies can be used to infer the size (and mass) of their host halos with noticeably accuracy.
-For a galaxy such as the Milky Way, using $R_1$ to infer $R_{200}$ would provide six times the precision of using $R_{50}$.
+The $R_1$--$R_{200}$ relation asymptotically approaches the slope $\beta\approx 1.25$ for halo masses larger than $\approx10^{11.5}\Mo$, which is steeper than what is inferred for observed galaxies.
+We conclude that given the small scatter and prominent slope in the $R_1$--$R_{200}$ relation, the physical size of observed galaxies can be used to infer the size (and mass) of their host haloes with noticeable accuracy.
+For a galaxy such as the Milky Way, using $R_1$ to infer $R_{200}$ would be six times more precise than using $R_{50}$.